coderganesh/OXGame/README.md

 # OXGame
-A console based OX game written in C#
+A console based OX game written in C#.NET Core

 ## How to play?
 1. Download the release and directly execute the exe file.